 Conservation at Home

 Are you interested in ways that you can help animals and our planet with your everyday actions?
 There are many things you can do to practice conservation in your own home and backyard.

 - Planting trees in your yard helps reduce carbon in the atmosphere because trees consume carbon dioxide and release oxygen.
 Learn more about how planting trees can combat climate change at www.nationalgeographic.com/environment/2019/07/how-to-erase-100-years-carbon-emissions-plant-trees.

 - Planting deciduous trees (those that lose leaves in the fall) on the south side of your yard is an easy and attractive way to be more energy efficient; the trees will block the sun's heat in the summer and allow it to come through in winter.

 Pollinator Gardens and Bird Feeders

 Many species of animals are suffering from habitat loss.
 You can help by creating a pollinator garden in your own backyard.
 A pollinator garden is a beautiful way to grow food for butterflies, bees and birds.
 Plant native species including milkweed and echinacea reduces the need for fertilizer and water, because these species are adapted to living in your environment.
 If you add bird feeding stations, remember to keep them filled year-round.
 Birds need more help finding food in winter.

-Here are some web pages to help you start your butterfly garden:
+Here are some web pages to help you help pollinators and birds: